By Atom | Jun 20, 2023, 4:23 PM

 Atom Nucleus gives children access to online practice papers.
-Our online tests are designed to mirror the format and style of the real 11 plus in Cumbria, so your child will go into the exam knowing exactly what to expect.
+Our online tests are designed to mirror the format and style of the real Lincolnshire 11 plus, so your child will go into the exam knowing exactly what to expect.

 And what's more, everything is automatically marked for you.

 We know how keen you are for your child to do well in the 11 plus, to give them every chance of securing a place at their school of choice.
 Our dedicated team of Education Experts are on hand to support you and your family every step of the way:

 We're happy to help with any questions you may have about admissions processes and helping your child prepare for entry to Lincolnshire grammar schools.

 Why not join over 2,000 parents in our community WhatsApp groups?
 You’ll get access to free resources, advice and admissions updates.

 Subscribe to Atom’s mailing list and get free resources to help your child master core subjects, excel in their entrance exams and build academic confidence.